basho/basho_docs/source/tutorials/fast-track/Basic-Riak-API-Operations.md

 The body of the response will contain the contents of the object (if it exists).

-Riak understands many HTTP-defined headers, like *Accept* for content-type negotiation (relevant when dealing with siblings, see [the sibling examples for the HTTP API](HTTP-Fetch-Object.html#Siblings examples), and *If-None-Match*/*ETag* and *If-Modified-Since*/*Last-Modified* for conditional requests.
+Riak understands many HTTP-defined headers, like *Accept* for content-type negotiation (relevant when dealing with siblings, see [[the sibling examples for the HTTP API|HTTP Fetch Object#Siblings examples]], and *If-None-Match*/*ETag* and *If-Modified-Since*/*Last-Modified* for conditional requests.

 Riak also accepts many query parameters, including *r* for setting the R-value for this GET request (R Values describe how many replicas need to agree when retrieving an existing object in order to return a successful response.
 R values will be explained more in the final section of the Fast Track Tutorial).
 If you omit the the *r* query parameter, Riak defaults to *r=2*.